zulfidly/test-git/README.md

 ### note:
 - to create an update,
-- any edits made in a branch, can only be pushed into the active branch where the work is being done
+- any edits made in a branch, can only be pushed into the active branch which the work is being done
 - every additional branch will create a pull request on GitHub as "Compare & pull request", or -- or, we can see the "Open pull request" button
 - click "Open pull request"